IronCoreLabs/ironcorelabs.github.io/technology/index.md

 ### Group Management

 **Step 1:** An Administrator creates a group.
-That administrator possesses the partial secret key for that group and can securely share that partial key with other administrators if desired.
+That administrator possesses the secret key for that group and can securely share that key with other administrators if desired.

 ![](/img/tech/orthogonal-member-key-generation.png)

 **Step 2:** The Administrator adds a member to the group.
-She does this by taking the partial private key of the group, and the public key of the desired user, and combines them into a member key that allows the transformation of encrypted data from the group to the user.
+She does this by taking the private key of the group, and the public key of the desired user, and combines them into a member key that allows the transformation of encrypted data from the group to the user.
 This member key is generated locally and then sent to IronCore's servers.

 ![](/img/tech/orthogonal-membership.png)